 - Three on the City Campus

-- One at the Grafton Campus

 - Two at the Epsom Campus

 - One at the Tāmaki Campus

 The City Campus has a Te Kohanga Reo, and a bilingual centre is located at the Epsom Campus.

 All centres are staffed by qualified, experienced and caring people who provide a safe, nurturing environment while meeting the high standards of early childhood education.